melshiD/call-me-back/PROJECT_CONTEXT_REVIEW.md

 1. **CRITICAL_RAINDROP_RULES.md** - Deployment commands and common mistakes
 2. **This document** - Complete project context
 3. **WORKOS_INTEGRATION_PLAN.md** - Pending authentication upgrade
+**NOTE!!:**  NEVER SHOW env vars or secrets in your logs.
+If you need them in shell commands, build a script to run the command for you that pulls from the .env file without you reading the vars directly

 ---